 As briefly discussed in the prior section, there is concern about the significant need for reappraisal in Vermont and the availability of professionals needed to perform the work.
-As seen in the Table 9, in the past 10 years there have been approximately 16 reappraisals completed each year.
+As seen in Table 9, in the past 10 years there have been approximately 17 reappraisals completed each year.
 It is becoming increasingly difficult for towns that require a reappraisal to reappraise in a timely manner.
+It is noted that in recent years a town that is ordered to reappraise will likely be unable to complete the reappraisal within a one- or even two-year timeframe, as such towns may have calculated equalization statistics that fall outside of the statutory bounds for several years.
+Towns are currently booking reappraisals for calendar years 2026 - 2029.
+Table 10 indicates the last year of reappraisal for towns in Vermont, there are two towns that have not reappraised since 2005.
+The average last year of reappraisal in Vermont is 2015.